Lake Räpina

-Lake Räpina is a lake in Räpina Parish, in the district of Polva in Estonia.
+Lake Räpina (Räpina järv, also known as Räpina paisjärv) is a lake in Estonia.
+It is located in the town of Räpina in Räpina Parish, Põlva County.
 It is in the southeast of the country close to the border with Russia.
-The entirety of the lake was added to the environmental register as an important habitat for bats.
+The entire lake has been added to the environmental register as an important habitat for bats.
 At the southern end of the lake is Estonia's oldest and still operating paper factory.

+Physical description

+The lake has an area of 19.3 ha.
+The lake has a maximum depth of 2.8 m.
+It is 1120 m long, and its shoreline measures 3350 m.